MArya80/Australia-Weather-Prediction/data/Readme.md

-The datasets can be also accessed by:'\n' https://www.kaggle.com/datasets/arunavakrchakraborty/australia-weather-data
+The datasets can be also accessed by:

+https://www.kaggle.com/datasets/arunavakrchakraborty/australia-weather-data